Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Delete' and resource 'cluster', with a critical precondition 'no hosts must remain'.
-This distinguishes it from sibling tools like cluster_create, cluster_configure, etc.
+The description clearly states the verb 'Delete' and the resource 'cluster', with a specific condition 'empty cluster (no hosts must remain)'.
+It distinguishes itself from sibling tools like cluster_create and cluster_add_host by specifying deletion and the prerequisite.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.